CabbyWebDev/discord-bot-ts/README.md

 ## ✨ Features

-- Slash command support (Discord Interactions API)
+- Slash command support (Discord Interactions API).
-- Modular command and event handlers
+- Modular command and event handlers.
-- Ban system using fast and light `bun:sqlite` database with automated unbans
+- Ban system using fast and light `bun:sqlite` database with automated unbans.
-- Built with [Bun](https://bun.sh/) for fast runtime and tooling
+- Built with [Bun](https://bun.sh/) for fast runtime and tooling.
-- Type-safe and maintainable development with TypeScript
+- Type-safe and maintainable development with TypeScript.
-- Clean and intuitive folder structure
+- Clean and intuitive folder structure.
-- Easy setup and minimal configuration required
+- Easy setup and minimal configuration required.
-- Simple built-in logger for console and file output and error tracking
+- Simple built-in logger for console and file output and error tracking.
-- Embed logger for Discord channels
+- Embed logger for Discord channels.
-- YouTube videos and Twitch streams notifier
+- YouTube videos and Twitch streams notifier.
-- CS2 update notifier
+- CS2 update notifier.

 ## 📦 Requirements